DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 $new-salaries$

-If you’re a primary or secondary teacher in England, your salary will depend on the type of school you work in, where, and the pay range you’re on.
+If you’re a primary or secondary teacher in England, your salary will depend on the type of school you work in, where the school is, and the pay range you’re on.

 These pay ranges apply to maintained schools (schools funded by local authorities).

-Non-maintained schools (for example, academies, independent schools and private schools) can set their own pay.
+Non-maintained schools (for example, academies, independent schools and private schools) can set their own pay, but often follow the pay ranges below.

 Figures apply from 1 September 2023.